zerocluster/postgresql/README.md

 # HOW TO UPGRADE

 -   Make sure, that old and new cluster use the same versions of timescaledb.
-If not - upgrade old cluster it the new version first.
+If not - upgrade old cluster to the new version first.
 Look at `upgrade-timescaledb.sh` script.

 -   Migrate

 ```
-./pgsql.sh enter
+./pgsql enter

-/var/local/pgsql/bin/migrate.sh
+/var/local/dist/bin/migrate.sh
 ```

 -   After successful upgrade old cluster can be removed: